 Sleep restores our bodies and minds and allows us to keep functioning during waking hours.
-Insomnia describes either difficulty falling asleep, or staying asleep.
-Around 1 in 3 people suffer from sleep disturbances.
+Insomnia describes either difficulty falling asleep or staying asleep.
+Over 45% of New Zealanders report insomnia at least once a week.

 Practice good sleep hygiene to create a habit for yourself around bedtime.
-Establish a pattern of only going to bed when you are ready for sleep, and only trying to go to sleep when you get into bed.
+Only go to bed when you are ready for sleep, and only try to sleep when in bed.
 Make your bedroom a sleep haven, lovely and dark, quiet, cool and comfy.
-Remove stimulants, such as bright lights, televisions, phones and computers from the bedroom and turn them off an hour before bed.
-It is often helpful to remove clocks as repeated checking of how long you have taken to fall asleep generally worsens the anxiety about being able to sleep.
-Avoid caffeine and alcohol in the evening, rather try chamomile tea or milky drinks.
+Remove stimulants from the room, such as bright lights, televisions, phones and computers and turn them off 1-hour before bed.
+Swap caffeine and alcohol in the evening for chamomile tea or milky drinks.
 If you don’t fall asleep within 30-minutes of going to bed, get up and do something in another room - reading, relaxation or yoga are great.

 Medicines may be required for short periods of time to break the habit of sleeplessness.
 Your pharmacist can help you decide which medicine will be best.
 Sedating antihistamines may be helpful for 1-2 days to break the routine or try Magnesium or St. John's wort to relax.
 Tart cherry supplements may also be useful to help getting off to sleep and/or staying asleep.
 Melatonin can be used to supplement our levels in the body and can be sold through your pharmacist if you are over 55-years, for uncomplicated cases, for up to 13-weeks treatment.
 Your doctor may run tests for sleep apnoea or other underlying causes.